 Nepal is a malarial and dengue fever area

 Malaria is endemic in Nepal, although most visitors won’t travel to the areas most affected.
-There is not thought to be a malaria risk in Kathmandu, Pokhara or the trekking regions.
-There has, however, been a dengue fever outbreak in the south-east of Nepal.
-Dengue is a mosquito-borne disease which may cause a high fever, headache, vomiting, muscle and joint pains.
-Treatment may require hospitalisation.
+There is not thought to be a malaria risk in Kathmandu, Pokhara, or the trekking regions.
+There has, however, been a dengue fever outbreak in southeast Nepal.
+Dengue is a mosquito-borne disease that may cause a high fever, headache, vomiting, muscle, and joint pains.
+Treatment may require hospitalization.

 Safe drinking water is not always provided in Nepal

 While Nepal supplies drinking water to more than 80% of the population, water treatment facilities in urban and rural areas are somewhat limited and the drinking water may not be safe.
-Nepal has a high degree of water-borne diseases – like diarrhoea, dysentery, typhoid, gastroenteritis and cholera.
+Nepal has a high degree of water-borne diseases – like diarrhea, dysentery, typhoid, gastroenteritis, and cholera.
 In urban areas, it is possible to buy bottled water – or better still take a filter water bottle (read our guide to the best Filter Water Bottles here) with you and save the environment and money.
-When you’re trekking you’ll be relying on your guide or teahouse providing you boiled and filtered water.
-This doesn’t always work out (I ended up ill for 8 weeks with travellers gastroenteritis following a trek in Nepal).
+When you’re trekking you’ll be relying on your guide or teahouse to provide you with boiled and filtered water.
+This doesn’t always work out (I ended up ill for 8 weeks with travelers gastroenteritis following a trek in Nepal).
 My intravenous antibiotics and hospital stay were provided for in my travel insurance policy.

 Many of the treks in Nepal are at high altitude

 Many visitors come to Nepal to trek.
 And to trek at altitude.
-The most popular treks in Nepal – such as the Everest Base Camp Trek, the Annapurna Circuit, the Langtang Valley Trek and the Kanchenjunga Base Camp Trek all feature routes that are over 4,900m metres.
-They travel through remote areas, where rescue and assistance are difficult, takes time and often a helicopter to repatriate sick and injured to safer altitudes.
+The most popular treks in Nepal – such as the Everest Base Camp Trek, the Annapurna Circuit, the Langtang Valley Trek, and the Kanchenjunga Base Camp Trek all feature routes that are over 4,900m meters.
+They travel through remote areas, where rescue and assistance are difficult, take time, and often a helicopter to repatriate sick and injured to safer altitudes.
 Altitude sickness or acute mountain sickness is a real threat to the health of those visiting.
 Helicopter rescue to lower altitudes costs a minimum of US$5,000.
 Trekking insurance in Nepal is a necessity.

 The UK Government Foreign and Commonwealth Office gives the following advice on Nepal